batistagroup/qflux/docs/index.md

 ### Writing Documentation

 This project follows a structured approach to documentation.
-Each module should have its own markdown file in the `docs/batistatemplate/` directory.
+Each module should have its own markdown file in the `docs/flux/` directory, organized by topic.
 Documentation files might include:

 1. **Overview**: A brief description of the module's purpose and key features
 2. **Concepts**: Explanation of important concepts and design decisions